museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 Well, we know from running our previous `ps aux | grep mysql` command that the www-data user has an active session connecting to the "gym" database on the SQL server with the root account.

-Let's try some default passwords: root:root doesn't work. root:toor works!
+Let's try some default passwords:
+`root:root` doesn't work.
+Maybe `root:toor`.
+There we go!

 `mysql -h 10.213.12.10 -u root -p`